-- (1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside) in the Restricted Area, except for one or more of the purposes specified in (and provided they comply with) clauses 6 (necessary goods or services), 7 (care or other compassionate reasons), 8 (work or education) or 10 (other specified reasons). - (2) During the stay at home period, a person who ordinarily resides in the Restricted Area must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises), unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Diagnosed Persons and Close Contacts Directions (No. 10); or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or
+- (1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside) in the Restricted Area, except for one or more of the purposes specified in (and provided they comply with) clauses 6 (necessary goods or services), 7 (care or other compassionate reasons), 8 (work or education), 9(6) or (7) (social interaction with nominated person) or 10 (other specified reasons). - (2) During the stay at home period, a person who ordinarily resides in the Restricted Area must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises), unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Diagnosed Persons and Close Contacts Directions (No. 11); or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or